hadrien-toma/gas/web_app/_template/README.md

 ## Usage(s)
 1. Create a new Google Apps Script in a Google Drive's folder of your choice.
 2. Open this newly created file and create/paste the content of all files in the folder `./web_app/_template` of the previous cloned repository.
+3. Comment the LICENSE and the README contents.
-3. Remove the initially created file "Code.gs".
+4. Remove the initially created file "Code.gs".
-4. Deploy this application as web application.
+5. Deploy this application as web application.

 ## Repository file system
 * **gas/web_app/_template** : This folder.